 Read the job description carefully, understand the requirement and then tailor your resume by adding relevant keywords to it.

-Read this to learn how to add keywords to CV: Secrets of making your CV searchable
+Read this: Secrets of making your CV searchable